HIV patients with depression face serious risks

 All participants had two or more consecutive screenings for depression separated by less than year.

-Of the entire study group, half of the patients spent less than 14 percent of their time in the study with depression, while 32 percent experienced no depression and 3.6 percent were depressed during the whole follow-up period.
+Of the entire study group, half of the patients spent less than 14% of their time in the study with depression, while 32% experienced no depression and 3.6% were depressed during the whole follow-up period.

-Overall, researchers found that each increase in “percentage of days with depression” was tied to a corresponding increase in risk of missing appointments for HIV primary care, of having detectable virus in blood tests – meaning the virus was no longer suppressed, and of death from any cause.
+Overall, researchers found that each increase in “percentage of days with depression” was tied to a corresponding increase in risk of missing appointments for HIV primary care, of having detectable virus in blood tests, and of death from any cause.

-For every 25 percent rise in percentage of days with depression, there was an 8 percent increase in missed appointments, a 5 percent increase in likelihood of having detectable viral load and a 19 percent rise in mortality risk.
-For the patients who were depressed 100 percent of the time, that translated to a 37 percent higher risk of missing appointments and 23 percent risk of treatment failure.
+For every 25% rise in percentage of days with depression, there was an 8% increase in missed appointments, a 5% increase in likelihood of having detectable viral load and a 19% rise in mortality risk.
+For the patients who were depressed 100% of the time, that translated to a 37% higher risk of missing appointments and 23% risk of treatment failure.

 A limitation of the study is that all of the participants came through the CNICS, so the results may not represent what would happen among other groups of HIV patients.